Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 The bronchi in children are smaller in diameter than in adults, which leads to an increase in aerodynamic drag;

-The cartilages of the bronchial tree are more pliable compared to adults;
+The cartilage of the bronchial tree is more pliable compared to adults;

-The chest has insufficient rigidity, which leads to significant retraction compliant places(above and infraclavicular fossae, sternum, intercostal spaces);
+The chest has insufficient rigidity, which leads to significant retraction yielding places(above and subclavian fossae, sternum, intercostal spaces);

-There are more goblet cells in the bronchial wall than in adult goblet cells.
-This leads to more mucus secretion;
+There are more goblet cells in the bronchial wall than in adults.
+This leads to more mucus production;

-The edema of the bronchial mucosa develops rapidly, in response to various annoying factors;
+Edema of the bronchial mucosa rapidly develops in response to various irritating factors;

-The viscosity of the bronchial secretion is increased compared to adults (due to the increased amount of sialic acid);
+The viscosity of bronchial secretions is increased compared to adults (due to the increased amount of sialic acid);

 Low collateral ventilation;